Jai Maharashtra (TV channel)

 Jai Maharashtra is a 24/7 Marathi news channel launched on 1 May 2013.
-Sardar Gurdeep Singh Jujhar owns the channel.
+Shri Sudhakar Shetty owns the channel.
 Its broadcasting area is Maharashtra, India.
-This channel is available on the direct to home providers such as Tata Sky and Dish TV.
-It was previously available on Videocon d2h.
+This channel is available on the direct-to-home providers such as Tata Sky, Airtel,Dish TV, DD.
+This channel is available on Cable network like In Cable, Hathway, UCN, GTPL, Den Cable etc.

-During the COVID-19 pandemic in Maharashtra, It was the one and only News Channel operating through VPN Network for quite a good time to avoid virus spread.
-Its 12,000 square foot two-studio newsroom in Andheri was made virtual.
-It was acclaimed globally.
-Editor Prasad Kathe said "we had to redesign our format to keep it running", referring to the live news channel.
+Jai Maharashtra was launched in 2013 and is owned by Shri Sudhakar Shetty under the parent company Sahana Films Pvt Ltd. Over the years, the network has featured several notable editors and television personalities, including Nilesh Khare, Tulsidas Bhoiyate, Prasad Khate, Ashish Jadhav and few others.
+Currently, Vrushali Kadam serves as the Editor of the channel.